Copyright © 2001-24 Prem Kamble

 By repeated reinforcements, these rules created by our kid brain become embedded in our subconscious mind before we can mature and re-evaluate them with a more mature and conscious brain.

-The conscious mind is not even aware of these rules and our subconscious brain uses these rules to dictate our actions.
-While sometimes (but very rarely), the title of the rule may surface in our conscious mind, but the second part of the rule or the detailed part is very rarely noticed by the conscious mind.
+The conscious mind is not even aware of these rules, yet our subconscious brain uses them to dictate our actions.
+While sometimes (but rarely), the title of the rule may surface in our conscious mind, the second part of the rule or the detailed part is rarely noticed by the conscious mind.
 Most often, the entire rule book remains outside the awareness of the conscious mind.

 Mental Reflex Action™

 Mental reflex action occurs when our brain makes a split-second decision based on our subconscious rule book, resulting in an automatic response.
-The brain quickly references the rule book, and executes the resultant action without any delay like a computerized output.
-As we make numerous split-second decisions every moment, the subconscious rule book helps us make instant decisions each time there is a stimulus without the delay of conscious reasoning.
-It is a different matter that most of the rules in this book were written in our childhood and can be biased.
+The brain quickly references the rule book, and executes the resultant action without any delay, like a computerized output.
+As we make numerous split-second decisions every moment, the subconscious rule book helps us make instant decisions each time there is a stimulus, without the delay of conscious reasoning.
+It is worth noting that most of the rules in this book were written in our childhood and can be biased.

 The Subconscious Pain Points